 Phil Walter / Getty Images file

-An aerial view of the Great Barrier Reef near Cairns, Australia.
+An aerial view of The Great Barrier Reef in Cairns, Australia.
 The bombs were dropped roughly 16 nautical miles south of Bell Cay in the Great Barrier Reef Marine Park.

 Two Marine Corps jets were forced to make an emergency jettison off the coast of Australia this week, dropping four unarmed bombs into the Great Barrier Reef Marine Park, two U.S. officials told NBC News.

 The two AV-8B Harriers were conducting a training mission on Tuesday that would have them drop the bombs on a range on Townshend Island.
 When the time came to drop the ordnance, the pilots were told that the range was not clear.
 After trying several times, they began to run low on fuel and realized they could not land with the bombs they were carrying.

 “They chose to save the aircraft,” one U.S. official said, explaining that the Harriers could not land with the ordnance and they could not continue to wait with their shortage of fuel.

 The Great Barrier Reef, the world’s largest coral reef, stretches more than 1,200 miles along the Queensland coast, from the mainland towns of Port Douglas to Bundaberg.
 The reef contains an abundance of marine life and comprises more than 3,000 individual reef systems and coral cays.

 Each Harrier dropped two 500-pound bombs: one BDU 45 and one High Explosive GBU 12, for a total of four.
 The BDU 45s are inert and the GBU 12s were unarmed when released, so none of the bombs exploded.

 A U.S. official explained that the chance that one of the two bombs could still explode is extremely remote.